Integrating Large Language Models into Recommendation via Mutual Augmentation and Adaptive Aggregation: Introduction

-\begin{itemize}[leftmargin=*] \item We introduce \model, a general and model-agnostic framework to integrate LLM into conventional recommendation models. \model performs the data augmentation for conventional models to alleviate the data sparsity problem and improve model performance.
-The prompt augmentation is applied to LLM for leveraging the information captured by the conventional models. \item \model~employs an adaptive aggregation approach to combine the prediction from the conventional recommendation model and LLM for improved recommendation performance via leveraging and merging the information by both kinds of models.
+In a nutshell, the contributions of this work are threefold. \begin{itemize}[leftmargin=*] \item We introduce \model, a general and model-agnostic framework to integrate LLM into conventional recommendation models, merging the textual modality with collaborative modality. \model performs the data augmentation for conventional models to alleviate the data sparsity problem and improve model performance.
+The prompt augmentation is applied to LLM for leveraging the information captured by the collaborative-modal recommendation models. \item \model~employs an adaptive aggregation approach to combine the prediction from the conventional recommendation model and LLM for improved recommendation performance via leveraging and merging the information captured by such kinds of models working on different modalities.

 \item To validate the effectiveness of \model, we conduct extensive experiments on three real-world datasets across three diverse recommendation tasks.
 The empirical results demonstrate that \model~outperforms existing baselines, exhibiting notable improvements across multiple performance metrics.